tbrowder/Number-More/README.md

     '2Zz3' ~ '62'

-Attempting to use both a length and a prefix and suffix provides any padding to the left side of the number as leading zeroes.
+Attempting to use both a length and a prefix or suffix provides any padding to the left side of the number as leading zeroes.
+Note use of both :prefix and :suffix will throw an exception.
+The use of :prefix only affects numbers of bases 2, 8, 10, and 16.

 Any length requested that is too short for the number of characters plus any prefix will be silently handled properly by default.
-However, the user can set an environment variable to the desired reponse to situations where the transformed length is greater than the requested
+However, the user can set an environment variable ('LENGTH_HANDLING') to the desired reponse to situations where the transformed length is greater than the requested
-length: (1) ignore and provide the required length (the default), (2) warn of the increased length but provide it, and (3) throw an exception and report the offending data.
+length: (1) 'ignore' and provide the required length (the default), (2) 'warn' of the increased length but provide it, or (3) 'fail' to throw an exception and report the offending data.

 ## Contributing